-Julia McClenon (黎思月) is a MA/PhD student currently exploring issues of lived temporality in Chinese religiosities.
-She follows scholarship on “time” in both the humanities and sciences, and is interested in cross-disciplinary work, welcoming conversation with scholars from other traditions, fields, and institutions.
+Julia McClenon (黎思月) is a MA/PhD student currently exploring issues of lived temporality and Chinese religiosities.
+She follows scholarship on time, temporality, and being across the humanities and sciences, and is interested in cross-disciplinary work, welcoming conversation with scholars from other traditions, fields, and institutions.

-Before pursuing graduate school, Julia worked for several years in the public and private sectors, while also volunteering as an ESL tutor, teacher, and community mediator.
 She is an award-winning spoken word poet and performance artist, and has lived, worked, and studied in East Asia for four years.
-Proficient in Mandarin Chinese, Julia has also studied several other languages.

 She is also the editorial assistant for the Taylor and Francis journal RELIGION, and accepts freelance editing projects on a case-by-case basis.